ukhsa-collaboration/pygom/doc/source/bvpSimple.rst

 .. ipython::

-    In [1]: from pygom import Transition, TransitionType, OperateOdeModel, SquareLoss
+    In [1]: from pygom import Transition, TransitionType, DeterministicOde, SquareLoss

     In [1]: import matplotlib.pyplot as plt